brookeebartlett/brookeebartlett/README.md

 - 👋 Hi, I’m @brookeebartlett
 - 👀 I’m interested in ...
 GIS, Environmental Science, and all things nerdy.
 - 🌱 I’m currently learning ...
-Python, Postgres, PostGIS, and SQL.
+FME, Python, Postgres, PostGIS, and SQL.
 - 💞️ I’m looking to collaborate on ... any GIS/Environmental Science projects.
 - 📫 How to reach me ... bbartlett422@gmail.com :)
 -